-3.4 Identify the main threats to wild salmon and challenges for management in relation to estuarine and freshwater habitat.
-Threat / challenge H1 Protection of summer holding pools, spawning grounds, and juvenile rearing areas from civil works or other aggressions of human origin.
-Threat / challenge H2 Connectivity and habitat restoration.
-Threat / challenge H3 Smolt mortality due to hydropower turbines
+3.4 Identify the main threats to wild salmon and challenges for management in relatio relation to estuarine and freshwater habitat.
+Threat / Protection of summer holding pools, spawning grounds, and juvenile rearing areas challenge H1 from civil works or other aggressions of human origin.
+Threat / Connectivity and habitat restoration. challenge H2 Threat / Smolt mortality due to hydropower turbines challenge H3

-Copy and paste lines to add further threats/challenges which should be labelled H5, H6, etc.
+Copy and paste lines to add further threats/challenges which should be labelled H4, H5 etc.

-3.5 Implementation challenges identi Agreements an achievement of it actions are planned during the period covered by this Plan (2019 - 2024) to address each of the threats and ified in section 3.4 to implement NASCO's Resolutions, d Guidelines and demonstrate progress towards to goals and objectives for the Protection, Restoration and Atlantic Salmon Habitat?
+3.5 What SMART actions are planned during the period covered by this Implementation Plan (2019 - 2024) to address each of the threats and challenges identified in section 3.4 to implement NASCO's Resolutions, Agreements and Guidelines and demonstrate progress towards achievement of its goals and objectives for the Protection, Restoration and Enhancement of Atlantic Salmon Habitat?

+Habitat?

 Action H1: Description of action: Update of the salmonid mesohabitat maps.

+Planned timescale 2021

-Planned timescale (include milestones where appropriate): 2021 Expected outcome: An updated GIS database and maps.
-This information will be used to report the impact assessment of any construction that could affect the important salmonid mesohabitats identified Approach for monitoring effectiveness & enforcement: Quantitative goal: the corresponding report and GIS database.
-Monitored by: the corresponding report that will be published in the webpage of the Department of Environment of the Government of Navarra Funding secured for both action and monitoring programme?
-Expected Action H2: Description of action: Evaluation of the permeability of 7 obstacles or fish-ways carried out.
-Preparation and implementation of 12 new projects to improve longitudinal connectivity.
-Planned timescale (include milestones where appropriate): 2019-2024.
-Expected outcome: Significant improvement of the river habitat accessible for salmon.
+(include milestones where appropriate):

+Expected outcome: An updated GIS database and maps.
+This information will be used to report the impact assessment of any construction that could affect the important salmonid mesohabitats identified

+Approach for Quantitative goal: the corresponding report and GIS database.

+monitoring Monitored by: the corresponding report that will be published in

+effectiveness & the webpage of the Department of Environment of the

+enforcement: Government of Navarra

+Funding secured Expected

+for both action and

+monitoring programme?

+Action H2: Description of (1) Evaluation of the permeability of 7 obstacles or fish-ways

+action: carried out.

+(2) Preparation and implementation of 12 new projects to

+improve longitudinal connectivity.

+Planned timescale 2019-2024.

+(include milestones

+where appropriate): Expected outcome: Significant improvement of the river habitat accessible for salmon.
 Approach for monitoring effectiveness & enforcement: Quantitative goal: 7 studies of fishway permeability and 12 projects of longitudinal connectivity written up.
 Monitored by: the corresponding reports that will be published in the webpage of the Department of Environment of the Government of Navarra Funding secured for both action and monitoring programme?
-Expected Action H3: Description of action: Study about the smolt mortality during the migration to the sea in the hydropower turbines of the Bidasoa River basin Planned timescale (include milestones 2022 where appropriate): Expected outcome: Study that would provide data about the smolt mortality in hydropower turbines during the migration to the sea Approach for monitoring effectiveness & enforcement: Quantitative goal: the corresponding report on smolt mortality.
+Expected Action H3: Description of action: Study about the smolt mortality during the migration to the sea in the hydropower turbines of the Bidasoa River basin Planned timescale (include milestones where appropriate): 2022 Expected outcome: Study that would provide data about the smolt mortality in hydropower turbines during the migration to the sea Approach for monitoring effectiveness & enforcement: Quantitative goal: the corresponding report on smolt mortality.
 Monitored by: the corresponding report that will be published in the webpage of the Department of Environment of the Government of Navarra Funding secured for both action and monitoring programme?
 Expected Action H4: Description of action: Planned timescale (include milestones where appropriate): Expected outcome: Approach for monitoring effectiveness & enforcement: Funding secured for both action and monitoring programme?
 Choose an item.